 Refinancing starts with applying for a new mortgage.
 Once approved, this new loan pays off the remaining balance of your old mortgage.
 Here’s the catch: the new mortgage comes with its own terms, interest rates, and monthly payments.
 Essentially, you’re trading in your old loan for a new one that better fits your current financial situation.

-• Lower Monthly Payments: If interest rates have dropped since you got your original mortgage, refinancing could reduce your monthly payments.
+- Lower Monthly Mortgage Payments: If interest rates have dropped since you got your original mortgage, refinancing could reduce your monthly payments.

-• Cash-Out: Some choose to refinance to cash out part of their home equity for large expenses like home renovations or paying off high-interest debt.
+- Get Cash-Out: Some choose to refinance to cash out part of their home equity for large expenses like home renovations or other major purchases.

 When to Consider Refinancing